geoserver/geoserver-cloud/docs/develop/services/discovery-service.md

 This is the logical service name.
 Since we're using a ["discovery first bootstrap"](https://docs.spring.io/spring-cloud-config/docs/2.2.7.RELEASE/reference/html/#discovery-first-bootstrap) approach to service orchestration, other services won't use this service name to locate the discovery service, but a fixed list of service addresses need to be provided.
-See the "Client Configuration" section bellow for more details.
+See the "Client Configuration" section below for more details.

 ## Reference documentation